 As some groups about the environment focused all the efforts on such causes, it looks like there was not much attention put on the seriousness and importance of the giraffes’ threats of extinction.
 Currently, the officials are in shock as they realized that there is a smaller number of giraffes than one of the elephants wandering in the African fields and plains.

 Jeff Flocken, the regional director of the International Fund for Animal Welfare of North America, said that when he was researching giraffes in Kenya, several years ago, they were abundant and people were not asking if they were doing well.
-However, they saw the profound drop recently.
+However, they saw a profound drop recently.
 This drop of giraffes’ population was a great shock for the community of conservators.
 Giraffes are iconic animals, and they are in great trouble.

 For example, in August, there was a picture of a little girl hunter at the age of 12 holding the slumped head of one dead giraffe.
 That picture caused a firestorm on social media platforms.